nea/vertx-mod-cassandra-persistor/README.md

 `statement` A Cassandra Query Language version 3 (CQL3) compliant query that is channeled through to the driver and Cassandra. *Note: Do not forget the keyspace (e.g. `FROM keyspace.table`), even if configured, as the raw statements are not altered in any way!
 And use `'` instead of `"` for strings.*

 #### Returns
-The `raw` action returns a `JsonArray` of `JsonObject`s in the format `columnName:columnValue` (if any result is given). *Note: Value types are not fully interpreted but generally covered as numbers, strings or collections!*
+The `raw` action returns a `JsonArray` of `JsonObject`s in the format `columnName:columnValue` (if any result is given). *Note: Value types are not fully interpreted but generally covered as numbers, strings or collections.
+Complex Types are not handled at the moment!*

 ## General Responses
 In case no resultset is given to return to the sender or in case of errors a general status in JSON will be returned.
 It looks like